WilhelmErasmus/drupal-remix/README.md

     rm -Rf drupal-remix/

-- Now run drush make ont he profile:
+- Now run drush make on the profile:

     drush make profiles/remix/remix.make

 - Access your website in the browser to complete your Drupal Remix installation.

-- Update the website, run:

-    drush up

 Customize
 =========

-You can edit the remix.profile file to change the default language from English and location from South Africa to your own preference.
+- You can edit the remix.profile file to change the default language from English and location from South Africa to your own preference.

+- If you run the bash script, makemake.sh in profiles/remix it will generate a new remix.make file for you with updated versions for the projects.